daniel5151/compressed-emoji-shortcodes/README.md

 ## Inspiration

-I'm a big fan of custom mechanical keyboard, as aside from looking and sounding awesome, they're also a really fun hardware-hacking platform.
+I'm a big fan of custom mechanical keyboards, as aside from looking and sounding awesome, they're also a really fun hardware-hacking platform.
 Most custom mechanical keyboards use the open source [QMK firmware](https://github.com/qmk/qmk_firmware), which comes with a host of built-in features for doing just about anything you'd want on a keyboard.

 One such feature is the ability to [type Unicode characters](https://beta.docs.qmk.fm/using-qmk/software-features/feature_unicode).
 In a nutshell, you can program the keyboard such that when a certain key (or sequence of keys) is pressed, the keyboard will send whatever keystrokes are required to input Unicode on any of the several [supported platforms](https://beta.docs.qmk.fm/using-qmk/software-features/feature_unicode#2-input-modes-id-input-modes).
 This is great, because it means that the 🅱 emoji is never more than a few keystrokes away!

-One key limitation of QMK's built-in unicode support is that it requires users are required to manually specify what set of characters they'd like to support.
-Of course, this makes perfect sense when you consider that most keyboards use embedded MCUs with very limited amounts of available Flash ROM.
-I mean, come on, it's not like it's even _remotely_ feasible to stuff an entire unicode/emoji database on chip, right?
+One key limitation of QMK's built-in unicode support is that it requires users to manually specify what set of characters they'd like to support.
+Of course, this makes perfect sense when you consider that most keyboards use low-cost, low-power MCUs with very limited amounts of Flash ROM.
+I mean, come on, it's not like it'd be even _remotely_ feasible to stuff an entire unicode/emoji database on chip, right?

 Well, maybe it is!